ruby/rdoc/doc/rdoc/rdoc_source_files.md

 marks that character and all characters after it to end-of-line as a comment;
 the comment has no effect on file selection.

-#### Scope

-A file named `.document` may affect file selection in the directory tree at its own directory, but may be "overridden" by other files named `.document` lower in that directory tree.

-If there is a single `.document` file, it affects file selection throughout the directory tree.

-If there are multiple `.document` files, each directory has just one controlling `.document` file: the nearest such file in the chain of *ancestor* directories.

 #### Content

 Excluding its comments,